Parallel Synthesis for Autoregressive Speech Generation: Results

-\item The non-autoregressive method, Parallel WaveGAN, was at 1325.8 kHz and reaches 60 times faster than real-time with GPU.
+\item The non-autoregressive methods generated utterances more efficiently with and without GPU.
+Parallel WaveGAN was at 1325.8 kHz and reached 60 times faster than real-time with GPU.
 In the case of inference only with CPU, it was still at a rate of 20 kHz.
 The high efficiency came from Parallel WaveGAN's lightweight generator and its parallel synthesis architecture.
+WaveGlow, when with GPU, reached a similar result to Parallel WaveGAN.
+The inference speed was much slower without GPU since the model size was larger, making the power of parallel computing more critical.

 \item The proposed model increased the autoregressive inference speed by changing from the time domain to the frequency domain and the bit precision domain.
 We also showed in the fourth and fifth rows that using a compact $PF$ to sample signals from posteriorgrams had only a little degradation on speed.
 The proposed model was 18 times faster than real-time with GPU, shortening the performance gap between autoregressive and non-autoregressive methods.
 Finally, we measured the rate of the proposed models with the grouping mechanism and showed the mechanism's effectiveness in improving efficiency.
-When inference only with CPU, g-5 and g-10 achieved 1.3 and 2.1 times faster than real-time, respectively. \end{itemize}
+When inference only with CPU, g-5 and g-10 achieved 1.3 and 2.1 times faster than real-time, respectively.

+\item Unlike the autoregressive models, which had a fixed input length, the input length of the non-autoregressive models varied according to the length of the target speech.
+Hence, for the non-autoregressive models, the standard deviations of the inference speed were much larger, indicating that their efficiencies were affected more by the various speech lengths. \end{itemize}